FuelLabs/sway-standards/standards/src10-native-bridge/README.md

 ## Required Functions

-### - `fn register_bridge(token_address: b256, gateway_contract: b256)`
+### - `fn register_token(token_address: b256, gateway_contract: b256)`

-The `register_bridge()` function compiles a message to be sent back to the canonical chain.
-The `gateway_contract` contract on the canonical chain receives the `token_address` token in the message such that when assets are deposited they are reported to prevent loss of funds.
+The `register_token()` function compiles a message to be sent back to the canonical chain.
+The `gateway_contract` contract on the canonical chain receives the `token_address` token on the canonical chain in the message such that when assets are deposited they are reported to prevent loss of funds.

 > **NOTE:*** Trying to deposit tokens to a contract ID that does not exist or does not implement the Fuel Messaging Portal would mean permanent loss of funds.

-- This function MUST send a message on the canonical chain to the `gateway_contract` contract, registering the specified `token_address`.
+- This function MUST send a message on the canonical chain to the `gateway_contract` contract on the canonical chain, registering the specified `token_address` token that exists on the canonical chain.

 ### - `fn process_message(message_index: u64)`